Table of contents

 - Administrators can add new features to Google applications (including Calendar) using the extensive plugin catalogue from Google Workspace Marketplace, which is not available to private users.

-The basic creation of appointments is straightforward.
-Open Google Calendar, go to the appropriate date, and click anywhere in the timetable.
-The event configuration window will appear.
+The basic function to schedule meetings on a Google business calendar is straightforward.
+The process is similar to other tools for managings schedules, like Microsoft Exchange.
+Open Google Calendar, go to the appropriate date, and click anywhere in the timetable to easily schedule meetings.
+The event configuration window will appear and you can start to create events.
 Now you can:

 - Change the type of event,